at*mineer

 When parsing method declarations, Atomineer can apply optional regular-expression replacements to the text before it is parsed.
 This does not change the code in the document being processed, but just the view Atomineer has of it.
 This allows users to convert in-house types, typedefs and macros into a form that Atomineer can handle better.

-To add regex replacements, edit the Preprocessing Rules (in the Atomineer preferences, go to Advanced Customisation and click the Preprocessing button) and add one or more entries like the examples that are provided:
+To add regex replacements, edit the Preprocessing Rules (in the Atomineer preferences, go to the 'Doc Advanced' tab and click the Preprocessing button) and add one or more entries like the examples that are provided - for Methods:

 <MethodDecl>